The 1920s

 • Social campaigner Ettie Rout’s book Safe marriage, which discussed contraception, was banned for indecency.

-• Henry Wigram’s Canterbury Aviation Company was taken over by the government as the base for the New Zealand Permanent Air Force.
+• Henry Wigram’s Canterbury Aviation Company was taken over by the government to become the basis of the New Zealand Permanent Air Force.

 • On 1 July New Zealand Breweries was established following the merger of 10 breweries, including the country’s largest, Speight’s of Dunedin.